Calculatorbudy fat intake calculator logo

 Fat Intake Calculator

-Accurately estimate your recommended daily fat intake based on your unique body metrics, age, and activity level.
+Estimate your daily fat intake in grams and calories based on your body measurements and activity level.

 International (kg, cm) Imperial (lbs, ft/in)